 AROUND 2,000 children are currently waiting to be adopted and nearly half of those are brothers and sisters who need to stay together.

 Parents and Children Together (PACT) is an independent adoption charity that finds loving and permanent families for children waiting in care.
-PACT is rated outstanding by Ofsted and offers award-winning support to its families for life.
+PACT is rated outstanding by Ofsted and offers specialist support to its families for life.

 PACT is looking for people of all ages, backgrounds, sexualities and ethnicities who would consider becoming adoptive parents for the children who wait the longest for adoption.
 These include: